microsoft/pxt/docs/language.md

 ## ~ hint

-Static Python is not still in an Experimental phase and might not be available in your editor.
+Static Python is still in an experimental phase, so may be unavailable in your MakeCode editor.
+To enable an experiment, click the gear icon ⚙️, go to `About` , then click `Experiments`.
+Experiments are released selectively, so if an experiment you want does not show for you, please be patient &emdash; it will be rolled to your editor soon!

 ## ~